Skip to content

 The main difference between regular and premium diesel comes down to two things: cetane rating and additives.
 A higher cetane number means the fuel ignites more quickly, which can lead to a smoother, quieter engine start and more complete combustion.
 Premium diesel also typically includes a better package of detergents and lubricants designed to clean fuel injectors and protect your engine components from wear.
 While any diesel you buy must meet certain standards, premium fuels offer that extra level of care.
 Think of it like this: regular diesel gets the job done, but premium diesel helps keep your engine in top shape for the long haul.

-Biodiesel and Renewable Options
+Exploring Biodiesel and Renewable Fuels

 You’ve probably seen pumps labeled with blends like B5 or B20.
 This indicates the fuel contains biodiesel, a renewable fuel made from sources like vegetable oils or animal fats.
 While it’s a more environmentally friendly option, it’s worth doing a little homework.
 Some truck owners worry about its performance, especially in colder weather or with older engines.
 Before you fill up with a high-percentage biodiesel blend, it’s always a good idea to check your truck’s manual to see what the manufacturer recommends.
 This ensures you’re using a fuel that’s fully compatible with your engine.

-Ultra-Low Sulfur Diesel (ULSD)
+Why Most Trucks Use Ultra-Low Sulfur Diesel (ULSD)

 Today, virtually all diesel sold for on-road use in the U.S. is Ultra-Low Sulfur Diesel (ULSD).
 This became the standard to reduce harmful emissions and is designed to work with modern diesel engine technology, including advanced exhaust systems.
 The quality of any fuel is tied to its cleanliness and contents, and ULSD is a much cleaner-burning option than the high-sulfur diesel of the past.
 When you fill up at a standard pump, you can be confident you’re getting ULSD.
 It’s the baseline for keeping your truck running efficiently and meeting modern environmental standards.